NomburgLab/SAT2/README.md

 `sat.py aln_dali_attributes` -  Generates a csv file of aligned targets and queries and their attributes, such as qstart, qend, tstart, tend, etc.
 `sat.py aln_dali_to_pariwise_fastas` - This subcommand converts the alignment fields of a DALI output file to pairwise fasta files, one per alignment.
 The usecase here is typically when you are trying to generate a structure-guided MSA.
 `sat.py aln_generate_superclusters` - This takes in an all-by-all foldseek alignment and foldseek-reported clusters and identifies clusters that are linked (e.g. - some specified number of members of each cluster align to members of the other cluster).
 These clusters are then merged into a supercluster.
-`sat.py aln_ecod_purity` - This takes in a cluster file and the alignments between the cluster members and the ECOD HMM database and counts, for each ECOD level, the number of members per cluster.
 `sat.py aln_connection_map` - This takes a cluster file (that has taxonomy information) and reports, for every pair of families, the number of clusters that they share.
 `sat.py aln_trim_target` - Trim the fasta sequences of target accessions from alignment files to the longest or shortest target alignment length.